House of Slaves

-Living conditions

-Following its construction in 1776, the House of Slaves became a holding center for enslaved African people to be exported.
-The House was owned by an Afro-French woman (Anne Pépin), who owned several ships and participated in the slave trade.
+Historical use

+The building was constructed around 1776 by Nicolas Pépin, brother of the influential signare Anne Pépin.
+The House is more associated with Nicolas's daughter, Anna Colas Pépin, a signare who lived in the home in the early 19th century.
+Senegalese signares were wealthy, colonial women traders.
+The Pépin family owned several ships and participated in the slave trade, with the house being used as a holding center to export enslaved Africans.

 Conditions in the building were harrowing, with many of the imprisoned perishing before they reached the ships.
 Captured enslaved people "were imprisoned in dark, airless cells", and "spent days shackled to the floor, their backs against the walls, unable to move."
 Families were separated both at the House, with men, women, and children being held in separate quarters, as well as after boarding the ships, since most of them were not sent to the same locations.
 Young girls, in particular, were held separately from the rest of the imprisoned, being "paraded in the courtyard so that the traders and enslavers could choose them for sex"; if they became pregnant, they were allowed to remain on the island until they gave birth.
-Converted into a museum and memorial in 1962, the House of Slaves now stands as a testament to the human suffering and devastation caused by the slave trade.

 Memorial

-The House of Slaves was reconstructed and opened as a museum in 1962 largely through the work of Boubacar Joseph Ndiaye (1922–2009).
-Ndiaye was an advocate of both the memorial and proclamation that enslaved people were held in the building in great numbers and from here transported directly to the Americas.
+In 1962, the House of Slaves was reconstructed and opened as a museum, largely through the work of Boubacar Joseph Ndiaye (1922–2009).
+Ndiaye was an advocate of the belief that Gorée, and the House, was a significant keystone in the slave trade to the Americas.
 Eventually becoming curator of the Museum, Ndiaye claimed that more than a million enslaved people passed through the doors of the house.
-This belief has made the house both a tourist attraction and the site for state visits by world leaders to Senegal.
+This belief has made the house both a tourist attraction and a site for state visits by world leaders to Senegal.